CroSafan/CHFarmer/README.md

 ## Features

-- **Gold fish detection:** CHFarmer uses computer vision to detect where the goldfish is located
+- **Gold fish detection:** CHFarmer uses computer yolov8 custom model to detect where the goldfish is located